MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/unity-spatial-audio-ch2.md

 ## Testing the spatialize audio

-To test the spatialize audio in the unity you have to add an audio clip in the **Audio Source** component with **Loop** option checked in on **PressableButtonHoloLens2** object.
+To test the spatialize audio in the unity editor you have to add an audio clip in the **Audio Source** component with **Loop** option checked in on **PressableButtonHoloLens2** object.

-In the play mode move the **PressableButtonHoloLens2** object from left to right and compare with and without spatial audio enabled on.
+In the play mode move the **PressableButtonHoloLens2** object from left to right and compare with and without spatial audio enabled on your workstation.
 You can also change the Audio Source settings for testing by:

 * Moving the **Spatial Blend** property between 0 - 1 (2D non-spatialized and 3D spatialized sound)
 * Checking and unchecking the **Spatialize** property